- You will need to create a free Submittable account or sign in with Google or Facebook credentials to submit to these forms.

 2. The Evaluation Team will review proposals for compliance with the mandatory requirements stated within this RFP.
 Proposals deemed non-responsive will be eliminated from further consideration.

-3. The Division Contact Person may contact Offerors for clarification of the proposal.
+3. The EMNRD Contact Person may contact Offerors for clarification of the proposal.

 VIII.
 CONTACT PERSON AND DUE DATES